seananderson/burn-severity/README.md

 devtools::install_github("seananderson/ggsidekick")
 ```

+You will also need to have a C++ toolchain setup to build the Stan models.
+See <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.

 The spatial data extraction (for which the raw data is not included here), also
 required raster, rgdal, dismo, and sp.